-Beyond these four common causes, other conditions may give rise to night sweats.
-Hot flashes may be more common during pregnancy and the post-partum period.
-Anxiety and panic attacks have been correlated with night sweats.
+Beyond the most common causes, other conditions may give rise to night sweats.
+Hot flashes may be more common during pregnancy and the postpartum period.
+Anxiety and panic attacks have also been correlated with night sweats.

 Night sweats can be a symptom of certain types of cancer or a side effect of cancer treatments.
-Hot flushes may occur in people with lymphoma.
-They frequently arise as a result of hormone therapy for women with breast cancer and men with prostate cancer.
 Surgery, radiation therapy, and chemotherapy for cancer may provoke night sweats.

 How to Stop Night Sweats and Get Better Sleep

 Night sweats can be worrying and bothersome, and they frequently are tied to serious sleep disruptions.
-As a result, it’s natural for anyone dealing with night sweats to want to know how to avoid them and sleep more soundly.
+As a result, it is natural for anyone dealing with night sweats to want to know how to avoid them and sleep more soundly.

 Talk to Your Doctor About Night Sweats